Tonywuhk/realai.org/learning-rules.md

 G_t = G_{t-1} + g_t^2
 $$

-keep growing during training, causing the size of parameter moves to decrease over time.
-This problem can be mitigated by using the moving average of squared gradients
+keep growing during training, causing the size of parameter updates to decrease over time.
+This problem is mitigated by using the moving average of squared gradients

 $$
 v_t = \beta_2 v_{t-1} + (1-\beta_2) g_t^2.